gem5/website/_pages/governance.md

 This type of user primarily includes individuals who use gem5 for academic research.
 Examples include, but are not limited to, graduate students, research scientists, and post-graduates.
 This user often uses gem5 as a tool to discover and invent new computer architecture mechanisms.
 Academic Researchers often are first exposed to gem5 as [Students](#--students) and transition from Students to Academic Researchers over time.

-Because of these users’ goals, they primarily add new features to gem5.
+Because of these users' goals, they primarily add new features to gem5.
 It is important to the gem5 community to encourage these users to contribute their work to the mainline gem5 repository.
 By encouraging these users to commit their research contributions, gem5 will make it much easier for other researchers to compare and contrast with other architectural techniques (see [Philosophy](#philosophy) section).

 #### - Industry Researchers